Homemade Beef Shawarma (2 Ways!)

 - 4 cloves garlic, pressed or minced

 - 3 tablespoons white vinegar

 - 2½ pound beef chuck (trim excess fat)

 - 3 tablespoons shawarma seasoning

 - 2 tablespoons olive oil, divided

 - 1 cup beef broth

-- Combine the shawarma seasoning, salt, 2 tablespoons of vinegar, and 1 tablespoon of olive oil in a small bowl.
-Massage this paste onto the meat evenly on all sides.
-Cover and refrigerate for at least 8 hours and ideally for 24 hours.
+- MARINATE: Make 5 small ‘x’ using a paring knife in the chuck roast.
+Insert the garlic cloves.
+In a bowl, combine seasoning, salt, 2 tablespoons vinegar, and 1 tablespoon oil in a bowl.
+Massage the paste over the meat on all sides.
+Cover and refrigerator for 8-24 hours.

-- When you're ready to cook, add the remaining tablespoon of oil to the instant pot on the sauté setting or in a regular pressure cooker.
-Sear the meat for about 6-8 minutes turning as require to brown all sides.
-Add the beef broth and the remaining 2 tablespoons of vinegar to the instant pot.
-Cover and hit the ‘beef/stew' button and let cook for 60-65 minutes depending on the thickness of the meat (mine took exactly 65 minutes).
-Allow the pressure to release naturally or turn to the 'vent' setting if you're impatient like me.
+- COOK: Add the remaining tablespoon of oil in the instant pot on the sauté setting.
+Sear the meat on all sides; about 6-8 minutes.
+Add the beef broth and 2 tablespoons white vinegar to the pot.
+Cover and hit the ‘beef/stew’ setting for 65-70 minutes depending on the thickness of the meat.
+Allow the pressure to release naturally before venting.

 We are a participant in both the RewardStyle and Amazon Services LLC Associates Program, which are affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com and through RewardStyle.